reneshbedre/bioinfokit/README.md

 Parameters | Description
 ------------ | -------------
 `df` | Pandas dataframe.
 It should be one or two-dimensional contingency table.
 `p` | Theoretical expected probabilities for each group.
 It must be non-negative and sum to 1.
-If p is provide Goodness of Fit test will be performed [list or tuple][default: None]
+If p is provide Goodness of Fit test will be performed [list or [Tuple](https://www.reneshbedre.com/blog/python-tuples.html)][default: None]

 Returns: